Atlas975/Notes/Cybersecurity/RiskManagement/Risk_management.md

 ___
 # Risk management
 - The process of identifying, analysing, and either accepting or mitigating risks.
+- A risk is the potential for loss, damage, or any other negative occurrence that is caused by a vulnerability.
+Risk management aims to avoid this through preemptive ac
-- Focused on maintaining confidentiality, integrity, availability and non-repudation
+- Focused on maintaining confidentiality, integrity, availability and non-repudiation

 ## Risk management components
 - **Risk treatment**: methods used to manage risks (reduction, transfer, avoidance, or acceptance)